RPP for Student Participants

 - Print and save this confirmation notice to know the (a) name, (b) location, (c) date/time, and (d) researcher contact information for the study.
 Keeping this information is very important!
 Because other studies may also be going on nearby, you will need to know the study’s name and the researcher’s contact information.

 - Make sure to go to the study, and please be on time!
 Most studies have to start on time, because many students are scheduled around the same time.
 If you are late, you may miss the study.
 Give yourself enough time to find the right place.
-Researchers’ time is valuable, and they often take a lot of trouble to be ready for you!
+Researchers’ time is valuable, and they often go through a lot of trouble to be ready for you!

 - Do not wait to be scheduled for a study by a researcher.
 Instead, you must regularly check the RPP system website throughout the semester for opportunities to sign up for research.
 Different studies will become available gradually, over the course of the semester, rather than "all at once".